 Delaware Volunteer Legal Services – Morris James attorneys and staff spend hundreds of hours each year assisting low income clients with problems in a variety of areas.
 Jill Spevack Di Sciullo currently serves on the Board of Directors.

-National High School Mock Trial - Initiated in 1984, The National Mock Trial Championship promoties an understanding and appreciation of the American judicial system through academic competitions and other endeavors for students.
-Pete Jones serves on the Board of Directors, Chair Rules Committee, Former Chair.
+National High School Mock Trial - Initiated in 1984, The National Mock Trial Championship promotes an understanding and appreciation of the American judicial system through academic competitions and other endeavors for students.
 Kevin Healy has served as a coach from 2006 to present.

 National Alliance on Mental Illness (NAMI) - This active nonprofit group raises money and awareness for the treatment of people with mental illness.
 Partner Edward M. McNally serves as president of the Delaware Chapter.
 A team of Morris James employees raises money each year in the Delaware National Alliance on Mental Illness (NAMI-DE) Walk.
 This staff-run effort contributes moneys to fund over 250 people in 60 group homes around the state.